frederickaplan/notes-on-rfc/files/RFC-on-Hyperdirectory.md

 output: pdf_document
 ---

-# Notes on the General Directory
+# Notes on the Hyperdirectory

 ## Motivation

+The Hyperdictory contains all the directories of the world

 ## Structure